Soviet submarine S-7: Design

 The Srednyaya or S-class submarine (Средняя), also called the Stalinets class (Сталинец), was an ocean-going diesel electric attack submarine.
 Its pressure hull had seven compartments, and the Series IX-bis submarine's displacement was 856 t while on the surface and 1090 t while submerged.
 It had a length of 77.8 m, a beam of 6.4 m, and a draft of 4 m.
 It had two diesel engines to power it on the surface and two electric motors for when it was submerged, providing 4000 shp and 1100 shp, respectively, to the two propeller shafts.
 This gave it a speed of 18.85 kn on the surface and 8.8 kn while underwater, and the submarine had a range of 9500 nmi.
 Its test depth was 80 m, and as armament it had six 530 mm torpedo tubes, one 100 mm deck gun, and one 45 mm gun.

 S-7 was part of the Series IX-bis, which was a modification of the original three boats of the S-class, the Series IX.
 The main difference between them was the replacement of German components used in Series IX with Soviet equivalents that could be manufactured domestically.

 Service history

-The submarine made all her victories in summer 1942, having some success against the German-Swedish iron ore shipping lines (the main target of 1942 Soviet submarine campaign).
+The submarine made all her victories in the summer of 1942, having some success against the German-Swedish iron ore shipping lines (the main target of the 1942 Soviet submarine campaign).